RSM-git/mlops_fake_real_news/reports/README.md

 >
 > Answer:

 The biggest challenges we associated with the Google Cloud Platform.
 We were able to train models locally, but there was a lot of obstacles when trying to train in the cloud.
-We were de
+Somehow we were not able to create a VM-instance from a Docker container.
+Also, we were simply not able to use Vertex AI. <br>
+The overall problem is basically administration in GCP.
+We can do everything offline, but are limited by GCP.

 ### Question 27